mykol225/supercollect/notes.md

 **Subject 2**
 Layer (onclick)

-**Subject -> Observer for when a new layer is added** NewLayerBtnOnClick in LayersPanel -> useLayerHook -> layerArray -> LayersSubject useLayer should update LayersSubject
+**Actions**

+1. user selects an existing layer
+2. user clicks newLayer

+**SelectedLayerSubject -> Observer for when a user clicks an existing layer** LayerSubject tells InspectorPanel to display correct layer LayerSubject tells Viewport to display correct component with correct info Data that changes is not the layer list, but the selected Layer.

-**Subject -> Observer for when a new layer is added** LayersSubject -> LayersPanel
+**LayersSubject -> Observer for when a new layer is added** LayersSubject -> LayersPanel
 LayersSubject -> InspectorPanel
 LayersSubject -> Viewport

 **Subject -> Observer for when user clicks on a layer** Layer -> LayersSubject

-Layer
+**For notifying LayerSubject when new layer is added** NewLayerBtnOnClick in LayersPanel -> useLayerHook -> layerArray -> LayersSubject useLayer should update LayersSubject

+---

+-add some global selectedLayer state in App
+-add onCLick to useLayer JSX so that the state in App changes -when that state changes, notify SelectedLayerSubject

+-make a SelectedLayerSubject.
+-let App subscribe to it.